 If you have questions or comments, please email firstname.lastname@example.org or call 212 440 9800.

-Majority Action is a non-profit organization focused on "educating and engaging investors on the critical role of corporate governance in addressing climate change."
+1 Majority Action is a non-profit organization focused on "educating and engaging investors on the critical role of corporate governance in addressing climate change."

 2 Launched in 2017, Climate Action 100+ has grown to include more than 370 investors representing $41 trillion in assets.

-The Sustainability Accounting Standards Board has developed standards covering 77 industries across 11 sectors, identifying for each industry a set of topics it deems to be financially material.
+3 The Sustainability Accounting Standards Board has developed standards covering 77 industries across 11 sectors, identifying for each industry a set of topics it deems to be financially material.

 4 The Task Force on Climate-Related Financial Disclosures was established by the Financial Stability Board to develop consistent climate-related financial physical, liability and transition risk disclosures.
 The TCFD framework provides recommended disclosures structured around four thematic areas – governance, strategy, risk management and metrics/targets.

 5 ShareAction is a UK charity focused on progressing a responsible investment system by "(1) building a movement for responsible investment, (2) reforming the rules, governance and incentives inside the investment system and (3) unlocking the power of investors to catalyse positive social and environmental change."
 11 institutional investors co-filed this resolution with Share Action: Arcus Foundation, As You Sow, Brunel Pension Partnership, Central Board of the Methodist Church, Falkirk Council Pension Fund, Folksam, Jesuits in Britain, Lankelly Chase, LGPS Central, Merseyside Pension Fund, and Sarasin & Partners.